Mafaldim/women-in-parliament/README.md

 ## Historical Background (1948 to 2018)

 In many countries, women have been under-represented in the government and different institutions. *Figure 1* shows the percentage of women's participation in parliaments averaged for all countries around the world from 1945 to 2018.
-It's apparent that this historical tendency still persists, although women's percentage in national parliaments is constantly increasing; there was an impressive rise through the last 20 years from 10% in 2000 to almost 25% in 2018.
+It is apparent that there is a historical tendency of insufficient representation, although women's percentage in national parliaments is constantly increasing; there was an impressive rise through the last 20 years from 10% in 2000 to almost 25% in 2018.

 <figure>
 <p align="center">
 <img src="images/globalAVG_1945_18.png" alt="Figure 1" width="500">
-<figcaption align = "center"><b>Figure 1: Global Average of Women Parliament Participation from 1945 to 2018.</b></figcaption>
+<figcaption align = "center"><b>Figure 1: Global Average of Women's Parliament Participation from 1945 to 2018.</b></figcaption>
 </p>
 </figure>